simply-sankalp/GHI-forecast/README.md

-###Statistical Models for Time Series GHI Forecasting
+### Statistical Models for Time Series GHI Forecasting

 For partial fullfilment of credits of MATH F432 (Applied Statistical Methods)

-NOTE: If colab notebook does not open, add link in <link> file
+NOTE: If colab notebook does not open, add link in links file